The Excel Merge Cells Shortcut helps you combine and center the content of the selected cells and creates a new, larger cell using a single cell.

 The fastest way to reach the recorded macro is using the Alt + F11 shortcut.
 (Excel opens the VBA editor window)

-Tip: The result is the same if you click on Macros in the Developer Tab.
+Tip: If you click on Macros in the Developer Tab, the result is the same.

 6. Select the Modules section and click Module1.
 Then, using the right side pane, you can edit and clean up the macro based on the recorded steps.